openlibhums/memory-alpha/content/support/guides/workflow-editor-typesetting.md

 ## Supplementary files
 Authors can upload supplementary files to Janeway as part of their submission.
 If the intention is to host the file on Janeway, editors can create a supplementary file and assign it a DOI within Janeway.
 This option is found at the bottom of the page, under **Optional files**.
 If the file isn't already uploaded to Janeway, you can opt to upload a new file.

-You should set the supplementary file in advance of sending the article for typesetting, where possible and notify the typesetter (if you use external typesetters).
+You should set the supplementary file in advance of sending the article for typesetting, where possible, and notify the typesetter (if you use external typesetters).
 They will be able to see the file record and the DOI that has been assigned to it.

 ## Manual upload
 If you do not use a typesetter or file conversion through Janeway, you can upload typeset files yourself by clicking **Upload new typeset file** in the **Current galleys** section.
 Once you have selected a file, you can also mark whether the file should be public upon publication and set its label.